 The framework may be based on oral histories/stories, myths, etc (as opposed to ‘history’).

-The research could look at myths and stories connected to wells in Pictish Scotland (the one in Burghead may have been used for ritual drownings).
-Look for connections between these stories and the raven and crow myths which I have explored in my poetry collection, The Raven’s Song (2015), in terms of transformation.
+The research could look to include myths and stories connected to wells in Pictish Scotland (the one in Burghead may have been used for ritual drownings).
+I will look for connections between these stories and the raven and crow myths which I have explored in my poetry collection, The Raven’s Song (2015), in terms of transformation.

 I am currently working on an extended piece of fiction (which may include poetry at some stage), exploring the loss of language and literacy, communication, landscape, memory and belonging.